 [Journal 7: What character traits are most important to you?
 Why?: Draft 1]

+Journal Prompt 7: What character traits are most important to you?
+Why?

 The most important character traits is I can everybody’s personality quickly even they didn’t acted it out.
 The first reason of I think this is my most important personality is I don’t usually provoke others, because I always carefully avoiding anger of others, so I have good relationship with many people.
 The second reason is that I always know what other people like and don't like, so that I know what to do to others to achieve what purpose, but I never use unscrupulous divisive tactics or to reach my destination with an unfaithful friendship, I always have faithful friendship.
 The last reason is I know exactly how to improve my relationship with other people and improve it in a way that is acceptable to both sides; I also know how to destroy the relationship with others, but I never did that.
-I think this character traits is very important to me, so I can easily have good relationship; and of course I have this character trait is also because I have experienced a lot of things and have seen a lot of things happen and end to know how to improve my emotional intelligence.
+I think this character traits is very important to me, so I can easily have good relationship; and of course I have this character trait is also because I have experienced a lot of things and have seen a lot of things happen and end to know how to improve my emotional intellig